We all crave for free time, where we can slow down, pause and take a break from being busy and constantly doing things.

 - Waiting for someone.

 We can better use our free time by doing specific things to get ourselves recharged and refocused.
-Here are five things we can do next time we have some free time so that we can consistently be more productive.
+Here are five things we can do next time we have free time so we can consistently be more productive.

 - Practice deep breathing.
 When we’re busy or stressed, our breath tends to be shallow, which can affect our ability to stay focused and get things done.
 By doing a series of faster and deep breathing, without hyperventilating, we’ll experience a shift in how we feel and also be more alert because we have more air flowing through our bodies.